 Engineering students are likely to be co-authors of patents; state this information.

 Describe your future potential

 Beyond reiterating your past accomplishments, you must also show you are prepared to handle the future challenges of being a Principal Investigator.
 By far, the most difficult paragraph to write in the faculty cover letter focuses on the Motivation & Impact of your future research program.
 Clearly articulate the vision of your future research program and describe how your leadership will facilitate an environment of scientific and teaching excellence.
 Demonstrate expert understanding of your field, and confidently state your qualifications as a leader in research, educator, and citizen of the university.

 Define your niche

 Your application will be one out of hundreds.
 You must differentiate yourself and your research program from other candidates, as well as previous or current advisor(s).
 Ask yourself what you will do that is unique compared to any of your past or future colleagues.
-How you will uniquely fit into the department; what is your niche?
+How will you uniquely fit into the department?
+What is your niche?